A large family from Fellheim in the Allgäu

 Wald-Burger8, CC BY-SA 4.0 , via Wikimedia Commons

-His father, Joseph Rosenthal, traded in antiques, old books and prints.
-He was cosmopolitan, open-minded and assertive - character traits that stood him in good stead both in trade and as an honorary member of the Jewish community.
-There has been a Jewish community in Fellheim since 1670, but it became increasingly impoverished in the 19th century due to discriminatory laws.
-This was also evident in the synagogue, which became increasingly dilapidated.
-Joseph Rosenthal campaigned for its preservation.
+His father, Joseph Rosenthal, trades in antiques, old books and prints.
+He is cosmopolitan, open-minded and assertive - character traits that benefit him in business, but also in his voluntary work in the Jewish community.
+There has been a Jewish community in Fellheim since 1670, but it becomes increasingly impoverished in the 19th century due to discriminatory laws.
+This is also evident in the synagogue, which becomes increasingly dilapidated.
+Joseph Rosenthal campaigns for its preservation.
 He succeeds in raising the enormous sum of 2,000 guilders for the renovation - mainly through donations from relatives and Jewish communities in the USA.

 Colour photograph.
 Church building with onion dome.